 Cottage Pie is undoubtedly a British classic.
 While there’s lots of peeling and chopping involved, it’s one of those meals where the preparation certainly pays off.
-For those with a bit of spare time, my Green Lentil and Sweet Potato Cottage Pie is a definite crowd pleaser.
+If you have some spare time, my Green Lentil and Sweet Potato Cottage Pie is a crowd pleaser.

 I much prefer to use lentils instead of mock meat, although this recipe works just as well with soya mince.

 As a rough guide, this recipe makes 1 large pie or 4 individual pies.